sadicelik/CS-405-Computer-Graphics/README.md

 * __Data Visualization Project__\
 Dash/Plotly framework used with Python 3.
 NYC-2017 Yellow Taxi data was used for analysis.\
-Download NYC-Taxi data with the instructions given in sadicelik_Celik_Sadi_dash_app.py
+Download NYC-Taxi data with the instructions given in sadicelik_Celik_Sadi_dash_app.py\
+Run sadicelik_Celik_Sadi_dash_app.py file in dash-app-sadicelik and go to http://127.0.0.1:8050/ in your browser.